When it comes to basement windows, we can help you install waterproof windows that save you money.

 Here are just a few of the disadvantages of wood-framed windows:

 Old-fashioned basement wells are still around, and they can be some of the worst offenders when it comes to energy efficiency and maintaining a waterproof basement.
 The window wells are typically made of steel or aluminum and are installed as a half-oval that protects the basement window, but they also serve as traps for debris.

 Here are just some disadvantages of old-fashioned basement window wells:

-If your finished basement will include bedroom or sleeping space, the building code requires a larger “egress” basement window to provide an emergency exit.
+If your waterproofed basement will include bedroom or sleeping space, the building code requires a larger “egress” basement window to provide an emergency exit.
 Some homeowners elect to install this larger window just for the additional natural light it provides.